ObiOne84/fitness-club/README.md

 > - ### *Color Palette* ###
 >
->   - The background colour for the website is set to be `#fffcf2`, with the body font colour set as `#403d39`, which provides contrast and makes the text easily readable for the user.
+>   - The background color for the website is set to be `#fffcf2`, with the body font colour set as `#403d39`, which provides contrast and makes the text easily readable for the user.
->   - The header and footer are set with `#252422` as a background colour and font to `#fffcf2`.
+>   - The header and footer are set with `#252422` as a background color and font to `#fffcf2`.
 >   - The `#eb5e28` is to highlight action items for the user.
-The font change colour on the hover on all clickable elements, and the price box and sign-up form are set in the colour to highlight the action.
+The font change color on the hover on all clickable elements, and the price box and sign-up form are set in the color to highlight the action.
 Once clicked, the price box will bring the user to the join page.
 >
 > ![Color palette used for website.](assets/screenshots/color-palette.jpg)
 ---